CRA Tax Payment Plans

 Negotiating a CRA Tax Payment Plan

-However, the agency may accept a monthly payment plan.
+However, the agency may accept a monthly CRA payment plan.
 In reality, though, trying to arrange a CRA tax payment plan on your own can be very dangerous.
-This is because, in exchange for agreeing to a short-term payment plan with you, the CRA will often want significant financial disclosure.
+This is because, in exchange for agreeing to a short-term payment plan and accepting CRA instalment payments, the agency will often want significant financial disclosure.
 This means that the agency will require details such as where you bank, where you work, and details such as your household expenses, your assets, your debt, and more.

 When you provide the CRA with these financial details about yourself, the agency will also use them to structure the payment plan, and this could hurt you.
 For instance, the agency may look at how much you are repaying in credit card debt each month and determine that the money you are spending to reduce this debt could instead go towards your tax debt.
 This could mean that you’ll have to pay only the minimum payment on your credit cards to meet the CRA’s payment schedule, which can cost you a lot of money in interest charges.
 Remember, the CRA will always consider the debt owed to it the primary and most important debt.

 You should be very careful with what information you choose to disclose to the CRA.
-In the future, when your CRA tax payment plan expires or if you miss a payment, the CRA could use enforcement action on your income, home or bank account to force you to pay your tax debt in full.
+In the future, when your CRA tax payment plan expires or if you miss a payment, the CRA could use the information it has in enforcement action on your income, home, or bank account to force you to pay your tax debt in full.